 The 790-foot SS El Faro sank in a hurricane Oct.
 1 after losing propulsion near the Bahamas on its way from Jacksonville to San Juan, Puerto Rico.
 All 33 aboard died.

-The U.S. Coast Guard completed 10 days of hearings in Jacksonville, investigating the ship's sinking and final voyage.
+The U.S. Coast Guard completed 10 days of hearings last week investigating the ship's sinking and final voyage.

 An attorney representing families of four El Faro crew members who have not settled their lawsuits against TOTE said he thinks the company is bullying the families into settling quickly.

 "It's sad to see TOTE use outdated maritime laws to push these families into settling for much less than what they deserve," attorney Jason Itkin of Arnold & Itkin LLP, a Houston-based law firm, said in a statement. " If our senators and other politicians would do something about updating the ancient Limited Liability Act of 1851, TOTE would not have the power to put these grieving families in the difficult position of settling when they deserve so much more.
 We'll be continuing the fight for the families we represent, and we want to send a message to TOTE and to other shipping companies that they cannot afford to be reckless with people's lives."

 Itkin's firm represents the families of Anthony Shawn Thomas, Howard John Schoenly, Joe Edward Hargrove and German Cortes.

 After weeks of searching for the sunken ship, a special Navy deep-sea exploration ship found the wreckage, but not the ship's data recorder.
 The National Transportation Safety Board plans to search again for the voyage data record in April.

 If the VDR is not found in the two-week search, the next round of Coast Guard Marine Board of Investigation hearings will likely be in late May.
 If it is found, the hearings would likely be pushed back until July.

 Previously, 10 families had come to settlements with TOTE.